 Gaby was frustrated by the amount of single-use plastic we consume and thrown away.
 She spotted an international project called Precious Plastic and decided to bring it to Ireland.
 The project aims to recycle plastic locally using open source machines and offers educational workshops for children and young people.

 Deirdre came to The Ideas Collective to challenge the issue that third-level education is totally out of reach for young asylum seekers living in Direct Provision in Ireland.
-She recently set up the STAR Society in DIT to advocate for scholarships for young people in DP and to raise money to support their other costs.
+In 2017 she set up the STAR Society in DIT to advocate for scholarships for young people in DP and to raise money to support their other costs.